-Our Roundup aims to answer the most frequently asked questions on the social media platform Reddit.
-This month, we tackle questions about choose a degree, job opportunities and work shadowing.
+Our Roundup aims to answer some of the most frequently asked questions on the social media platform Reddit.
+This month, we tackle questions about degree choices, job opportunities and work shadowing.

 By April Baniqued.
 Published 28 June 2024.